KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 * Explain the difference between layout, painting and compositing.
 * What are some ways you may improve your website's scrolling performance?
 * Fonts influence on the performacne.
 Options to optimize it
+* Explain how JS garbage collection does work
+* How to find memory leak in JS?
+Hot to do performance issue in JS?
+Which instrument do you use for this?